-A list of notable entrepreneurs would include names like Steve Jobs, Bill Gates and Oprah Winfrey.
+A list of notable entrepreneurs would include names like Steve Jobs, Bill Gates and Jack Ma.
 These are all people who built an empire and made a difference to the world with their products and vision.
 However, though the name might not be the first that comes to mind, there is another entrepreneur whose ‘enterprise’ has sustained over the last hundreds of years and grown to reach the far corners of the globe.
-This entrepreneur is Santa Claus — the toy-bringing, reindeer riding figure who children the world over passionately love for his jovial persona & ‘gifts’.
+This entrepreneur is Santa Claus — the toy-bringing, reindeer riding figure who children the world over passionately love for his jovial persona and ‘gifts’.

 There are lessons to be learned from the legend if you choose to let your imagination run for a bit.
 Sure, ‘product distribution’ lasts only one night.
 But Santa’s is a top-notch, high volume, year-round manufacturing enterprise that is awe-inspiring in scale.
 Things we can learn from his enterprise:

-4. Downtime - The business is structured in a way that he inevitably has downtime.
-While this may not be practical for most entrepreneurs, this time set aside can be invested in one’s personal life is valuable and is certainly an aspiration if not an attainable goal.
+The business is structured in a way that he inevitably has downtime.
+While this may not be practical for most entrepreneurs, this time set aside can be invested in one’s personal life is valuable and is certainly an aspiration, if not an attainable goal.

 Wishing you all a very Merry Christmas!

 We are a team of experienced industry professionals committed to sharing our knowledge and skills with small & medium enterprises.